-Mike Gassman, student body president, is following up his November 11 presentation on campus cable TV to the Board of Trustees with individual letters to the trustees and the University officers.
+Mike Gassman, student body president, is following up his November 11 presentation on campus cable TV to the Board of Trustees with individual letters to the trustees and the University them to the administration.
+However, he added, "The trustees alone are not going to be able to decide whether or not to implement the system.
+Our job is to allow them to express their ideas to the administration.'

 The letters contain a copy of Gassman's original proposals, including a financial estimate.
-He stated their purpose is to enable the trustees to examine the proposals more closely in order to generate their opinions concerning them to the administration.
+He stated their purpose is to enable the trustees to examine the proposals more closely in order to generate their opinions concerning